-The squid can range anywhere from one inch in size up to 80 feet, but the most common size for eating is less than 12 inches.
-Although the tentacles are edible, the body is the prime section of meat which can be stuffed whole, cut into flat pieces, or sliced crosswise into perfect rings.
+The squid can range anywhere from one inch long up to 80 feet, but the most common size for eating squid is less than 12 inches.
+Although the tentacles are edible, the body is the prime section of meat which can be stuffed whole, cut into flat pieces, or sliced crosswise into rings.

 However, it does have high levels of saturated fat, sodium, and cholesterol.
 While the breaded and fried version of calamari is the most popular version served in restaurants, there are also versions of the squid not breaded that you can find in pasta, paella, soups and salads that are a bit lighter to the palate and easier on the waistline.

-How It's Served
+How Calamari is Served

-This batter-coated fried squid is perfect when paired with salt and lemon on the side.
-Deep-fried or crispy baked calamari is typically served crisp and golden brown with a warm tomato sauce.
+This batter-coated fried squid is usually paired with salt and lemon on the side.
+Deep-fried or baked calamari is typically served crisp and golden brown with a warm tomato sauce.
 You can also find it garnished with parsley or sprinkled with parmesan cheese.

 Squid lends itself to just about every cooking method imaginable and is often eaten raw in sushi dishes.
 A versatile food, squid is available fresh, canned, frozen, dried, and pickled.

 How Cultures Prepare Squid

-Popular in many countries, squid can be found in restaurants all over the world in places like Spain, Italy, Portugal, Croatia, Egypt, Malta, Korea, and more.
 Spain and Italy make squid in paella, risotto, soups, and pasta, while Portugal makes lulas, grilled whole kebabs of squid rings with bell peppers and onions.
 In Korea, fresh squid is often served with mustard and sauce before being salted and wrapped in lettuce or pillard leaves.